citp/privacy-policy-historical/z/zi/zip/ziprecruiter.com.md

   13. **California Privacy Rights**
   14. **PUBLIC FORUMS**
   15. **INVITATION SERVICE**
-  16. **How to Complain & Enquiries**
+  16. **Questions or Complaints**
   17. **Marketing**
   18. **Changes to This Privacy Policy**
   19. **Minors & Children**
+  20. **Mobile App Users in the United Kingdom**
-  20. **How to Contact Us**
+  21. **How to Contact Us**

 ### 1) WHO WE ARE top

-The Website is owned and operated by ZipRecruiter, Inc., a Delaware corporation (“ _ZipRecruiter_ ”), which provides an online job board that connects employers to job seekers.
+The Website is owned and operated by ZipRecruiter, Inc. (“ _ZipRecruiter_ ”), which provides an online job board that connects employers to job seekers.

+ZipRecruiter Inc.
+604 Arizona Avenue, Santa Monica, California 90401, USA
+Delaware corporation (File Number 4829724)

+Pursuant to Article 27 of Europe’s General Data Protection Regulation (GDPR), we have appointed a representative in the UK to act as our GDPR representative in the EU where required (“GDPR Representative”).
+You can contact our GDPR Representative by sending an email to [art27rep@ziprecruiter.com](mailto:art27rep@ziprecruiter.com), or by writing to our GDPR Representative at:

+ZipRecruiter UK Ltd.
+c/or Fieldfisher LLP
+Registered Office: Riverbank House, 2 Swan Lane, London, EC4R 3TT, UK
+ATTN: Privacy Department

+For more information on the transfer of personal data outside the European Economic Area (EEA), please see Section 7 below.

 ### 2) KEY TERMS top